JonathanTurnock/dcs-mission-maker/data-miner/README.md

 You must have DCS Fiddle setup and verified its working before this works as it uses the same HTTP endpoint.

-You should confirm that you can connect to the `GUI` env with DCS Running before runing this script.
+You should confirm that you can connect to the `GUI` env with DCS Running before running this script.

 `https://dcsfiddle.pages.dev/`

+NOTE: Some exporters also require a mission to be running (i.e. Terrain), these will fail and notify in the console but be aware any conections to the `MISSION` environment WILL fail unless a mission is running.

 ## _id, @created and @dcsversion